GarhomLee/LeetCode/README.md

 1296.
 Divide Array in Sets of K Consecutive Numbers 1311.
 Get Watched Videos by Your Friends
 1329.
 Sort the Matrix Diagonally
-1396.
+1365.
+How Many Numbers Are Smaller Than the Current Number 1396.
 Design Underground System
 1426.
 Counting Elements
 1429.
 First Unique Number